“Why can’t you be more like your sister?” That may have been the question that got me started on the path to comparing myself.

 Remember: a flower does not think of competing with the flower next to it.
 It just blooms.
 May you focus on your own growth today – as I will!

 What do you do to combat comparison?
-I decided that I can’t be more like my sister, or like any mom I know, but I can be more like myself, more like the person God wants me to be.
+I decided that I can’t be more like my sister, or like any mom, I know, but I can be more like myself, more like the person God wants me to be.
 I’d rather compare to her.
-Share your secrets with us on the comments below.
+Share your secrets with us in the comments below.

 Elayna is a homeschool educator, single mom of 4, founder of the Positive MOM Community, award-winning Storyteller, Story Strategist, and Student of Pain.
 She’s a bestselling author, internationally acclaimed keynote speaker, and 3x TEDx speaker.
 To receive a gift from Elayna, click HERE.